top of page

 Her latest creative rituals reinterpret the iconic Rorschach inkblots through a contemporary lens.
 Through the repeated folding of paper, she builds symmetrical layers of ink, creating a harmonic rhythm between control and flow.
 These works function as mirrors, inviting viewers into a space of projection, reflection, and visual odyssey.

-"My creative influence draws heavily from my connection to the forces of the natural world, the concept of duality, and the convergence of darkness and light.
-Photography was my first medium of light I learned to work with to create images that tell stories.
-Since then, I have shifted towards more tactile mediums that offer me a deeper sense of freedom
+"My influence draws heavily from my connection to the forces of the natural world, the concept of duality, and the convergence of darkness and light.
+Photography was my first way of working with light where I learned to create images that tell stories.
+Since then, I have shifted towards more tactile mediums that offer me more organic flexibility, while integrating digital techniques.
+I was heavily influenced by tech from an early age, and I have always loved moving pixels around the screen.
+For me, it's always been an extension of the process

 For much of my life, being an artist has been a self-guided, solitary journey.
 I have walked through many periods of dissolving old creative identities and forming new ones.
-Throughout my transitions, images and symbols have always shared a harmonic resonance.
-Through my work, I want to create moments of connection, where viewers can find their own meaning and feel linked to the vast collective voice that symbolism can offer.
+Throughout my transitions, the harmonic resonance of images and symbols have always stayed with me.
+Through my work, I want to create inner sanctum through moments of connection, where viewers can find their own meaning and feel linked to the vast collective voice that symbolism can offer.
 I always hope to open a space where imagination feels available and expansive.
 For me, that is the most accesible and direct path to freedom"

 bottom of page